lightbot/ForkResearch/README.md

 The repository has files for downloading (has_downloads == 1) and it has wiki page (has_wiki == 1).

-(Since the txt file is larger more than 500MB, it is zipped and divided to 4 zip file.)
+(Since the txt file is larger more than 500MB, it is zipped and divided to 4 zip files.
+To unzip the data, you need to download all 4 files.)

 ## 2. fork_report_x.xlsx